 - Try to buy from a small company dedicated to coffee, rather than a large multinational corporation.
 Good roasters develop relationships with the farms and co-ops — it’s in everybody’s best interest for the coffee to be grown sustainably.
 Large corporations, on the other hand, are more interested in profit, which means high volume and low prices achieved through technified sun coffee.

-- Which brings us to price.
-Cheap coffee is not sustainable, not for the farmer and not for the environment.
+- Cheap coffee is not sustainable, not for the farmer and not for the environment.
 I can’t state it any plainer than this: If you are buying inexpensive grocery-store or fast-food coffee, you are contributing to the destruction of bird habitat and the decline of migratory songbirds.
 It’s one of the worst things you can do for the environment on a daily basis — and one of the easiest things for you to change.

 Think of it this way: If you drink two cups a day, you may go through about 20 pounds of coffee a year.
 Switching from inexpensive coffee (that is, beans costing $7 a pound or less) to certified coffee from a specialty roaster ($13 a pound) will cost you about $120 more per year.
 This added expense is less than the cost of four 50-pound bags of sunflower seeds.